 A detailed guide on how to sign up for state health insurance in Croatia is available here.

 Step #2 File your application

-You can apply for residence at the closest administrative police station to your registered address.
-The list of all administrative police stations in Croatia can be found here.
+You can apply for residence at the closest administrative police station to your registered Croatian address.
+A list of all administrative police stations in Croatia is available here.

 Check with your local police station first to see if you need to set an appointment or if you can just walk in.
 Every police station is different.
 Ask them for the latest information regarding the requirements for temporary residence.

 Once you get there, ask for the desk called šalter za strance (desk for foreigners).
 They are in charge of residence permits.
 Some police stations may allow you to submit the request via email.

 When you submit the request to the police, you must wait for their response.
 This can take a few weeks to a few months.